-The Faroe Islands opened the borders for travellers from June 15 and will open further June 27.
-Travellers from most countries in Europe are allowed to visit Faroe Islands.
+The Faroe Islands opened its borders for travellers on June 15th 2020.
+Travellers from most countries in Europe and some countries beyond are allowed to visit Faroe Islands.

-Since the Covid-19 crisis started all non-essential travel to the Faroe Islands has been banned.
-The Nordic archipelago opened up again from June 15th and will open even more from 27 June.
+Since the Covid-19 crisis started all non-essential travel to the Faroe Islands was been banned.
+The Nordic archipelago opened up again on June 15th 2020.

 Travellers visiting the Faroe Islands in summer can enjoy cute puffins.
 Photo by Victoria Ostapova also know as @vialma on Instagram.

-As of June 27 the Faroe Islands will open up for travellers from a wide range of countries in Europe.
-You can travel to the Faroe Islands from these countries:
+In late June 2020 the Faroe Islands opened up for travellers from a wide range of countries in Europe.
+Since then the islands have been opened up for other countries alike.

 Turf-roofed cottages on Streymoy island in the Faroe Islands.
 Photo by Victoria Ostapova also know as @vialma on Instagram.

-Your best bet when heading to the Faroe Islands from outside Europe is to stop over in Iceland as the Icelanders are welcoming guests to their country.
-As of June 15 there are three weekly flights with the national airline company Atlantic Airways from Keflavík airport in Iceland to Vagar airport in the Faroe Islands.
+Your best bet when heading to the Faroe Islands is to stop over in Denmark as Danes are welcoming guests from the same countries as the Faroe Islands.
+There are daily flights from Kastrup airport in Denmark to Vagar airport in the Faroe Islands.

 There are two airline companies flying to the Faroe Islands.
-Scandinavian Airlines will reopen the Faroe Islands as a flight destination from 16 June.
-The airline company will have several weekly flights from Copenhagen to the Faroe Islands.
-Atlantic Airways will have daily flights from Copenhagen to Vagar airport besides the three weekly flights from Keflavík in Iceland to the Faroe Islands.
+Scandinavian Airlines has suspended its flights until late March 2021.
+Atlantic Airways have daily flights from Copenhagen to Vagar airport.
 Vagar airport is the only airport in the Faroe Islands.

-Despite an initial spike in imported cases, no new cases have been reported for over a month and the country has been covid-19 free since the beginning of May.
+Despite an initial spike in imported cases, few new cases have been reported.
 The Faroe Islands have avoided covid-19 related casualties.

 Hotel Brandan opened in July 2020 as the Faroe Islands is becoming a hot travel destination in the cold north.
 Photo by Ólavur Frederiksen.